haowern98/readme/README.md

 ![](https://github.com/haowern98/readme/blob/main/leave_creation_child_flowchart.drawio.svg)

+<ins>Overview</ins>

-This flow begins by initializing variables to store content extracted from the email body, followed by inputting `ConvoID` to identify the specific email.
-It then triggers a child flow to locate the email associated with the `ConvoID`, followed by another child flow that parses the email body to extract relevant details.
-A subsequent child flow converts the full name into a display name that includes both the short name and leave type.
-Finally, the workflow creates a new leave entry in an Excel file and responds to the originating Power App or flow, indicating that the process has been successfully completed.
+This flow is resposnsible for the processing of leave creation requests received via email by extracting relevant information from the email body.
+It uses the conversation ID, `ConvoID` that was extracted in the `Parent Email Parsing Flow` to locate the specific email, parses the content to retrieve necessary details, and converts the leave requestor's full name into a display name that includes both the short name and leave type.
+Finally, the flow creates a new entry in an Excel file and sends a response back to the originating Power App or flow, confirming successful completion.

 #### Child Flow - Leave Alteration